 AFMC also has the authority to repurchase up to 14.99% of its issued share capital and to issue up to 20% of its issued share capital per annum.
-However, whilst AFMC's board has previously said that it will consider buying back shares if it considers it to be in shareholders' interests to do so, there is no formal discount target and the board has only just started to use share buy-backs (despite these authorities being in place since the company's launch in 2007).
+However, whilst AFMC's board has previously said that it will consider buying back shares if it considers it to be in shareholders' interests to do so, there is no formal discount target and the board has only just started to utilise it (despite these authorities being in place since the company's launch in 2007).
 AFMC's first repurchase of shares was made on 5 October 2016 and, since this time, a total of 200k shares (0.1% of issued share capital) have been repurchased.
-AFMC's size (a market cap of £111.0m as at 4 November 2016) could limit the impact of repurchases and, given that the company also offers five-yearly tender offers, it seems reasonable that AFMC's board could continue to be judicious in their use of share repurchases.
+Given AFMC's size (a market cap of £111.0m as at 4 November 2016)

+and that the company also offers five-yearly tender offers, we expect that AFMC's board will continue to be judicious in their use of share repurchases.

 As illustrated in Figure 12, following the announcement of the introduction of the tender offer in December 2012 (this was structured as a first tender in 2016 and then at five-yearly intervals thereafter) the discount followed a broad path of narrowing, albeit with considerable volatility, during the following twelve months.
 Thereafter the trend stabilised and, for the last three years, AFMC has traded within a range (a minimum of 3.6% and a maximum of 13.3%).
 The current discount of 3.2% is narrower than its three-year average of 7.9% and, if this narrow discount continues, the managers say they will seek to place any shares tendered and, if possible, expand the fund at the time of the tender offer.
-If possible, this could have the beneficial effects of increasing liquidity in AFMC's shares and lowering its ingoing charges ratio by spreading AFMC's fixed costs over a larger asset base.
+This would have the beneficial effect of increasing liquidity in AFMC's shares and lowering its ingoing charges ratio.

-An improving outlook for frontier markets and the introduction of the semi-annual dividend could both contribute to a narrowing of the discount.
+An improving outlook for frontier markets and the introduction of the semiannual dividend could both contribute to a narrowing of the discount.

-AFMC's managers say that frontier and emerging markets have faced a number of headwinds in recent years (a slowing China and lower demand for energy and commodities), which has dampened demand for such strategies.
-However, they believe that the outlook is gradually improving and this could stimulate demand for shares.
+Frontier and emerging markets have faced a number of headwinds in recent years, not least a slowing China and lower demand for energy and commodities, which has arguably dampened demand for such strategies.
+However, it seems that the outlook is gradually improving and it seems reasonable that this could stimulate demand for shares.
 A further consideration for AFMC is the introduction of its semi-annual dividend.
-The board believes that this will increase the marketability of the trust and, if it is correct, this could also contribute to a narrowing of the discount.
-The managers also believe that the movement of the management contract to Aberdeen, and the benefits this brings, should also improve the company's marketability and help in this regard.
+The board believes that this will increase the marketability of the trust and, if correct, this could also contribute to a narrowing of the discount.
+They also believe that the movement of the management contract to Aberdeen, and the benefits this brings, should also improve the company's marketability and help in this regard.
 The managers highlight that they now have access to Aberdeen's 20 strong emerging markets equities team, AFMC also has access to Aberdeen savings scheme and, now AFMC has been renamed, they think it should also benefit from Aberdeen's strong brand recognition.

-A further consideration is that the tender offer process may clear out any near term sellers and, bar any near term market disruptions, this could help provide support to AFMC's share price.
+A further consideration is that the tender offer process will likely clear out any near term sellers and, bar any near term market disruptions, we believe this should have a positive impact on AFMC's share price.